 What results is a consistent management pattern of undermining environment flows on behalf of irrigator interests, who have benefited from cheap water and publicly subsidised infrastructure investment.

 A classic example of this mismanagement is what has happened to the Barwon and the Namoi Rivers, both major tributaries in the Murray Darling system.
 These rivers have run dry and the Narran River has also run dry.
 The town of Walgett is without water whilst other towns in western NSW (eg., Brewarrina, Broken Hill, Bourke) will face major water crises within weeks.

-Niall Blair, the NSW National Party Minister for primary industries and regional water, says its the drought, but the cotton farms around Narrabri in the Naomi River catchment still have plenty of water to irrigate their crops.
+Niall Blair, the NSW National Party Minister for primary industries and regional water, says that the lack of flow is causeed by the drought, but the cotton farms around Narrabri in the Naomi River catchment still have plenty of water to irrigate their crops.
 The water for the Narran River is held in massive dams upstream by irrigators, miners and pastoralists, including the huge Cubbie Station.

 Big Cotton is calling the shots on how water is managed in the Barwon-Darling river system as more than 50% of their average inflows are extracted for irrigation.
 The climate change denying, anti-environmental National Party are the willing servants of Big Cotton.
 Their policies is to take water away from the ‘greenies’ and give it to agriculture.

 Water trade has allowed the consolidation of water to large agribusiness and increasingly foreign institutional investors.
 Nuts and cotton are becoming the dominant commodities.
 Both have relatively high gross profit margins.
 The combination of scale and high gross margin will put pressure on small farms, dairy, and other horticulture in the lower Darling region.